 National Medical Support Notice

-The CSEA must enforce support orders with health insurance coverage or collection of court ordered medical support or birth costs to reimburse Medicaid.
-A medical support order is binding on the MI Obligor (person required to provide health insurance under a medical insurance order), their employers and any insurer that provides health insurance coverage for either parent or their children.
+The CSEA must enforce support orders with health insurance coverage or collection of court ordered medical support.
+A medical support order is binding on the person paying child support, their employers and any insurer that provides health insurance coverage for either parent or their children.

-The National Medical Support Notice (NMSN) is a federally required tool used to enforce medical support orders for minor children.
+The National Medical Support Notice (NMSN) is a federally required form used to enforce medical support orders for minor children.
+The NMSN has instructions for the employer and the health plan administrator.
+It’s sent out within two days after the parent starts working.
 It is to be used throughout the United States to enroll children in employment related health insurance coverage.
-The NMSN is only required for employment based insurance coverage and is sent to the employer of the person who is ordered to provide medical insurance coverage.
+The NMSN is only required for employment-based insurance coverage and is sent to the employer of the person who is ordered to provide medical insurance coverage.

 Health Plan Administrator is the person at the health insurance agency responsible for processing the National Medical Support Notice (NMSN)